berlinonline/ckanext-dcatde_berlin/reference/README.md

 ## Metadata Registry - Named Authority Lists

 [Named Authority Lists](http://publications.europa.eu/mdr/authority/index.html) from the EU's Metadata Registry.

+They're included here because sadly, despite the fact that they're made available as RDF, the URIs used for the codes are not dereferenceable.
+This means you cannot "follow your nose" when you encounter them in our data.
+You have to manually look for them with a search engine to find the definitions, which defeats the purpose of using URIs as a tool for look-up.

 The common prefix is: `http://publications.europa.eu/resource/authority/`